Trend bearish_trend_breakout

 This block calls out the data or conditions that could turn a technically weak signal into a usable one in a composite screen.
 Based on signal mechanics and the observed failure patterns above; individual combinations are not yet backtested.

-• Catalyst confirmationA 5-year low breakout is more likely real when paired with an identifiable event: new management, divestiture, regulatory approval, major contract, strategic pivot.
-Catalyst-tagged BTB triggers are plausibly a different population than the no-catalyst ones.
-Needs a news / event data source layered on top of the technical trigger.
+• Catalyst confirmationA multi-year-low breakout is more plausible when tied to an identifiable event: new management, divestiture, regulatory approval, major contract, strategic pivot.
+Catalyst-tagged triggers are plausibly a different population than no-catalyst ones.
+This still requires a news / event data source layered on top of the technical trigger.

 • Peer / sector breadth filterIsolated reversals inside a still-declining sector rarely stick.
-Require the stock's sector to also be broadening (>60% of sector members within 10% of their 200DMA) before the BTB trigger counts.
-This is data we already have via the breadth engine; wiring it into the screen filter layer is implementation work, not a new data source.
+Requiring the stock's sector to also be broadening (for example, a majority of sector members trading near or above their long-term averages) before the trigger counts would filter lone bounces.
+The breadth engine already computes this data; wiring it into the screen filter layer is implementation work, not a new data source.

 See also Why technical-only signals don't survive on their own for the broader argument.